clulab/gentlenlp/docs/before.md

 ## Part-of-speech Tagging

-For part-of-speech tagging with recurrent neural networks we used the Spanish AnCora dataset that is included in the [Universal Dependencies version 2.8 dataset](https://lindat.mff.cuni.cz/repository/xmlui/bitstream/handle/11234/1-3720/deep-ud-2.8-data.tgz?sequence=1&isAllowed=y).
+For part-of-speech tagging we used the Spanish AnCora dataset that is included in the [Universal Dependencies version 2.8 dataset](https://lindat.mff.cuni.cz/repository/xmlui/bitstream/handle/11234/1-3720/deep-ud-2.8-data.tgz?sequence=1&isAllowed=y).
 Its license does not allow redistribution, so please download the UD version 2.8 dataset from [here](https://lindat.mff.cuni.cz/repository/xmlui/bitstream/handle/11234/1-3720/deep-ud-2.8-data.tgz?sequence=1&isAllowed=y).
 Uncompress the downloaded `deep-ud-2.8-data.tgz` file, and copy the `UD_Spanish-AnCora` folder under `notebooks/data/` in your repository.